tomconte/sample-keda-queue-jobs/README.md

 # KEDA jobs with Azure Storage Queues
+### based on https://github.com/tomconte/sample-keda-queue-jobs but modified

+## Running the demo
+Follow the code fragments in script.sh

+## Original README

 This sample shows how to use [KEDA](https://github.com/kedacore/keda) to automatically schedule Kubernetes Jobs based on an Azure Storage Queue trigger.